bbgits/burns-law-pc/README.md

-# Progress Notes

-## Myself:
-[x] website deployed to firebase hosting
-[x] blogs and content layer functioning
-[x] google analytics tags working
-[ ] facebook pixel working
-[ ] form styled and componentized
-[ ] form functional (linked to Firebase DB)
-[ ] button to schedule call

-## Hire:
-[ ] fix all errors/bugs
-[ ] connect form to database
-[ ] maximize server side rendering / fix "use client" vs "export metadata" bug on (about)>about>page [ ] SEO?

 # SEO Optimized Personal Blog with Next.js, Contentlayer, and Tailwind CSS
-This personal blog and website is shared freely in hopes that it empowers non-technical professionals to build their brand and expand their skillset.
-It also serves a personal pain point for me, as someone who enjoys writing blog posts (and code!), but feels frustrated with current self-publishing options.
+This personal blog / website is shared freely in hopes that it empowers non-technical professionals to build their brand and expand their skillset.
+It was also a personal pain point for me, as someone who enjoys writing blog posts (and code!), but feels frustrated with current self-publishing options.

 By leveraging the rich functionality of the new .mdx document standards and modern hosting and deployment solutions, every journalist can now can be both their own CTO and Editor in Chief!

-#
 ## Quick Start (updated)

 ### 1. Connect to Firebase